What's on this page?

-ISO 27001 is an international standard that details the requirements for establishing and maintaining an Information Security Management System (ISMS).
-An ISMS is an organised approach by which to manage an organisations information security.
-It encompasses people, processes and IT systems (hardware and software).
+ISO 27001 is the International Standard which details the requirements for establishing and maintaining an Information Security Management System (ISMS), an organised approach for managing an organisation’s information security which encompasses people, processes and IT systems (hardware and software).

-ISO 20000 is an international standard that sets out a specification for best practice process implementation for IT Service Management.
+ISO20000 is the International Standard which sets out a specification for best practice process implementation for IT Service Management.
 It also covers the maintenance of the processes and the route to ensure their relevance and improvement.

-ISO20000 enables an organisation to effectively deliver IT services to meet business and customer requirements.
-The standard itself has two main parts, which are:
+ISO20000 enables an organisation to deliver effective IT services to meet business and customer requirements.
+The standard itself has two main parts:

-ISO 20000 can be implemented by any type or size of organisation.
-However, small organisations may find implementation more complex, thus other frameworks maybe more appropriate in those circumstances.
+ISO20000 can be implemented by any type or size of organisation.
+However, small organisations may find implementation more complex, so other frameworks maybe more appropriate in those circumstances.

-There are not currently any organisations that are running formal accreditation schemes against the IT Service CMM, however there are third-party companies that will visit an organisation and perform a process assessment to judge the maturity of the organisations processes.
+No organisations currently run formal accreditation schemes against the IT Service CMM, but there are third-party companies which will visit an organisation and perform a process assessment to judge the maturity of the organisation’s processes.

-Six Sigma is an effective and adaptable measurement-based improvement methodology that can be used for delivering quality IT services.
-It offers a structure by which organisations can constantly improve routine IT processes, eliminating defects, waste and cost, thereby increasing service quality and customer satisfaction.
-The main aim of Six Sigma is to reduce variation in processes to achieve this.
+Six Sigma is an effective and adaptable measurement-based improvement methodology which can be used for delivering quality IT services.
+The main aim of Six Sigma is to reduce variation in processes by offering a structure by which organisations can constantly improve routine IT processes and eliminate defects, waste and cost, thereby increasing service quality and customer satisfaction.

 Six Sigma can be used in conjunction with the ITIL (Information Technology Infrastructure Library) framework.
-They complement each other by the former being a measurement-based quality improvement methodology and ITIL being a best practice processed based methodology.
 An overview and an implementation route of how the two methodologies can be used together is provided in Six Sigma for IT Management.

 There is no formal certification for an organisation against the Six Sigma framework.
-However one of the main parts of Six Sigma implementation is the need to train certain individuals to a high degree of familiarity to the methodology itself, so they can work on the implementation/project team.
+However, one of the main parts of Six Sigma implementation is the need to train certain individuals to a high degree of familiarity with the methodology itself so that they can work on the implementation/project team.

 Various levels of qualification are available for these individuals to demonstrate their level of competence in Six Sigma.
-One of these levels is Black Belt – this certifies the individual is a highly experienced Six Sigma practitioner.
-Another is Green Belt – which demonstrates an individual has trained in Six Sigma and is qualified to work on the implementation/project team under the direction of a Six Sigma Black Belt.
+Black Belt, for example, certifies the individual is a highly experienced Six Sigma practitioner; Green Belt demonstrates that an individual has trained in Six Sigma and is qualified to work on the implementation/project team under the direction of a Six Sigma Black Belt.

 Formal training and certification in these qualifications are available from Motorola Solutions, the creators of Six Sigma methodology.
 Study guides and text books are available for both exams:

 The eSourcing Capability Model was developed by the IT Services Qualification Center (ITSqc) at Carnegie Mellon University and a group of independent organisations.
-The aim of model is to provide a best practice framework that IT service providers (usually outsourced) can use to develop and improve their ability to deliver high quality IT services, while minimising costs and risks to their clients, thus allowing them to demonstrate the quality of their services and provide a route for their clients to differentiate them from their competitors.
+It aims to provide a best practice framework that IT service providers (usually outsourced) can use to develop and improve their ability to deliver high quality IT services while minimising costs and risks to their clients.

-The model itself has 5 levels, each of which donates the level maturity (quality) of the provider’s IT services.
+The model itself has five levels, each of which indicates the quality level of the provider’s IT services.
 Organisations can attain formal certification against the model itself.
-For a free copy of the model, associated publications and more information please see the ITsqc website.
+For a free copy of the model, associated publications and more information, please see the ITSqc website.

-When implementing the IT Balanced Scorecard there are a lot of issues to consider, Jessica Keyes lays the groundwork for implementing the scorecard approach, and successfully integrating it with corporate strategy in her book, Implementing the IT Balanced Scorecard: Aligning IT with Corporate Strategy.
-The book provides a comprehensive "how-to" approach to implementing the Balanced Scorecard in an IT environment.
+When implementing the IT Balanced Scorecard there are many issues to consider.
+Jessica Keyes lays the groundwork for implementing the scorecard approach and successfully integrating it with corporate strategy in her comprehensive book Implementing the IT Balanced Scorecard: Aligning IT with Corporate Strategy.

-AS 8015 – 2005 is an Australian standard for IT Governance.
-The standard provides guiding principles that senior management, such as directors, business owners, senior executives, can use for the effective, efficient, and acceptable use of IT and communications technology within their organisation.
+AS 8015 – 2005 is an Australian standard for IT governance.
+This Standard provides guiding principles that senior management such as directors, business owners and senior executives can use for the effective and acceptable use of IT and communications technology within their organisation.

-M_o_R (Management of Risk) is a methodology that deals with the effective control of risk.
-M_o_R was originally developed by the UK Office of Government Commerce (OGC now Cabinet Office).
+M_o_R (Management of Risk) was originally developed by the UK Office of Government Commerce (OGC) as a methodology to deal with the effective control of risk.
 It is used in both public and private sectors internationally.

 M_o_R can be used by any type or size of organisation to identify, manage, reduce and eliminate risk.
-An in-depth resource for organisations looking to use M_o_R has been provided by the Cabinet Office themselves in the form of the official M_o_R manual – Management of Risk: Guidance for Practitioners - 2007 Edition.
-It should be used as the official source of best practice information relating to the management of risk.
+An in-depth resource for organisations looking to use M_o_R has been provided by the Cabinet Office in the form of the official M_o_R manual – Management of Risk: Guidance for Practitioners - 2007 Edition, which should be used as the official source of best practice information relating to the management of risk.

-There are two levels of official qualification available for practitioners.
-These are the Foundation and Practitioner, these allow Risk Management practitioners to demonstrate their level of competence in the M_o_R methodology.
-Training courses in M_o_R (including the exams) are available from ATOs (Accredited Training Providers), which are approved training organisations by the APM Group, the official accreditor of the exams on behalf of the Cabinet Office.
+There are two levels of official qualification available for practitioners: the Foundation and Practitioner.
+Training courses in M_o_R, including the exams, are available from Accredited Training Providers (ATOs), training organisations approved by the APM Group, the official accreditor of the exams on behalf of the Cabinet Office.